 Industry & Academic Experience

 Prior to joining the finance faculty in 2017, Dr. Salem has ten years of diverse professional and academic experience in various fields of finance (mainly in investment, corporate finance, behavioral finance).
-She worked as chief financial analyst in investment companies/banks.
-Currently, she is working as freelance financial/investment consultant.
+She worked as a chief financial analyst in investment companies/banks.
+Currently, she is working as a freelance financial/investment consultant.